There are a few good reasons to give your dog(s) vegan dog food.

 I’ll reiterate one last time, go see a vet regardless of what you suspect the issue is.

-Secondly, while the vast majority of dogs can thrive on a plant-based diet, not all can due to sensitivities.
+Secondly, while the vast majority of dogs can thrive on a plant-based diet (the jury is still out on if cats can be vegan), not all can due to sensitivities.
 It’s not common, but it does exist.